Guitar history: from spanish and classical to electric guitar

 The best guitarists in history

-Below we show you a list of the most recognized and influential guitarists in rock history and their favorite guitar and amplifier -if he used many, he took the most representative-:
+Below we show you a list of the most recognized and influential guitarists in the history of Rock and his favorite guitar and amplifier -if he used many, he took the most representative one-:

 - Jimi Hendrix: Fender Stratocaster and Marshall Super Lead